-35% coinsurance for outpatient chemotherapy, Part B drugs, and other outpatient services.
+35% coinsurance for other Medicare-covered Part B drugs and other outpatient services.

-Obesity screening and therapy to promote sustained weight loss
+Obesity screening and therapy to promote sustained weight loss services, not including X-rays.

 If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.